 Q&A

-Dr Beasley kindly answered questions put forward by practitioners who attended the session.
-Please see the presentation recording for the insights from Ian to the questions.
+Nick kindly answered questions put forward by practitioners who attended the session.
+Please see the presentation recording for Nick’s insights.

 Presentation Recording

-The recording of Dr Beasley’s presentation is available to watch here.
+The recording of Nick’s presentation is available to watch here.

 Please enter your details into the form below along with any questions or comments and a member of our team will be happy to provide you with more information: